-If SAIVE predicts that a car will make a turn or merge that will impact a nearby person, their turn signal will flash automatically even if the driver hasn't turned on their blinker.
-Predictions of driver behavior will increase in accuracy over time with more data, although false positives have minimal consequence.
+If SAIVE predicts that a car’s near-future trajectory will impact a nearby person, their turn signal will automatically flash, even if the driver hasn't turned on their blinker.
+The key is that false positive turn signals have minimal consequences.

-"Dooring" is when an opened car door of a parked car collides with a biker.
-If SAIVE predicts that a driver passenger opening their door will result in a collision with a cyclist, a notification will be projected onto the car window and the door will be temporarily locked.
+"Dooring" is when the opened door of a parked car collides with a biker.
+If SAIVE predicts this will happen, a notification will be projected onto the car window and the door will be temporarily locked.

 Halo'd Smart Phones

-Drivers already have the potential to produce a large degree of data through normal driving activity.
-Data can be collected on the speed of the car, angle of the steering wheel, weight on the seat cushion, and many more variables in order to accurately predict driver behavior.
+Drivers already have the potential to be predictable through normal driving activity.
+The speed of the car, angle of the steering wheel, weight on the seat cushion, and many other variables can already be analyzed.

 DSRC, "dedicated short range communication", is similar to bluetooth technology and is the backbone of SAIVE.
 The implementation of DSRC within the ecosystem requires a vast degree of edge computing which isn't possible with today's technology.
-Edge computing is computing which occurs close to the source of the data itself, instead of being sent to a centralized location then sent back.
+As this was a future concept, we didn’t see a problem with this constraint.

 Technology Already in Cities

 Our team conducted interviews with commuters (cyclists, motorists, and pedestrians) as well as experts in cycling and traffic flow in order to gain insights on the current transportation system.
-Mapping a cyclist's experience, ideation with the "crazy-8's" methodology, and gauging potential design solutions were part of the design sprint which led to the formulation of the AI ecosystem SAIVE.
+Cyclists are primarily subordinate actors on the road and on the sidewalk, so we decided to focus our effort on improving their experience.